-- 10.5 Previously, ORR guidance stated that a claim for redress about booked assistance failure is also an expression of dissatisfaction, and therefore should also be logged as a complaint.
+- 10.4 The passenger does not specifically have to request redress (such as a refund) as part of their communication to be included within Section I. However, it does need to concern a booked assistance failure that is eligible for redress rather than a complaint about a delivered assistance. - 10.5 Previously, ORR guidance stated that a claim for redress about booked assistance failure is also an expression of dissatisfaction, and therefore should also be logged as a complaint.
 This was introduced because we understood that some train Operators were already recording redress claims as complaints, and therefore our Core Data guidance was intended to introduce consistency towards data recording across industry. - 10.6 Further consideration has been given to our guidance on this point and we have reached the view that a redress claim for booked assistance failure need only be logged as a complaint if in making the claim, the claimant expresses dissatisfaction as per our complaints definition above in Chapter 3.